Decision-dependent Robust Charging Infrastructure Planning for Light-duty Truck Electrification at Industrial Sites

-Among eight zones, we assume that two designated zones allow overnight parking; otherwise, trucks will forgo charging if no chargers are available, unless their battery level falls below 30\%.
+Among eight zones, we assume that two designated zones allow overnight parking; otherwise, trucks will forgo charging if no chargers are available.
 The battery SoC status below 30\% is assumed to trigger the range anxiety, resulting in an additional half-hour waiting time.
-The benchmark case based on the selected 39 days yields 72 slow chargers and 6 fast chargers.
-We then examine three cases where overnight charging, range anxiety, and limited parking duration in each parking window are not considered, respectively.
-Extending the parking duration to the full window reduces the number of fast chargers to 3.
-Removing the designated overnight zones leads to a dramatic increase in abandonment hours by 1.63 times and an additional 20 slow chargers installed in total.
-No range anxiety requires seven more slow chargers to be installed.
-In addition, we found that the charging hours only occupy around 4\% of the total parking time, meaning the limited waiting time and consequential abandonment are the main reasons that lead to a number of slow chargers at industrial sites.
+We found that neither overnight charging nor range anxiety significantly increases the number of charger installations, as both behaviors entail additional waiting time and reduce the need for installations.
+In addition, the charging hours account for only about 4\% of the total parking time.
+This means limited waiting time and resulting abandonment are the main reasons for the number of charger installations at industrial sites.